British Future Director of Strategy Jill Rutter writes from a recent visit to Folkestone in Kent.

 Migrants have been living in makeshift camps along the north French coast since the mid-1990s, although it seems that most of the new boat arrivals have not spent protracted periods of time living rough around Calais and Dunkerque.
 Those arriving on boats are mostly Kurds from Iran and Iraq, although local charities report Syrian arrivals too.
 They appear to have paid substantial sums of money for their crossing; some of the migrants have family in the UK and want to join them.
 Some already speak good English, another reason to choose the UK.
 But it is not always clear why Britain is such an attraction: the recognition rate for refugees is similar in the UK and France, although there are fewer backlogs and delays in France.
 In 2017, France received 100,412 asylum applications and granted 30% of them refugee status or other types leave to remain after an initial decision.
 In the UK in the same year there were 26,350 asylum applications, with 31% of decisions to offer refugee status or other leave to remain.
 Undoubtedly, the stories that traffickers tell migrants to get them to take their boats plays a role in this cross-channel migration.
 These criminals’ profits depend on imparting a view that the streets of London and Manchester are paved with gold and that it easy to live below the radar.

 So what policies would help curtail these boat crossings?
 It is essential that the actions of criminals who put lives at risk are disrupted.
-These traffickers are not saviours, smuggling endangered people out of war-torn countries such as Syria.
+They are not saviours, smuggling endangered people out of war-torn countries such as Syria.
 Rather, they are criminals driven by profit.
 The French police can be brutal when clearing camps, but France is a safe country and its asylum system is speedier and more efficient than that of the UK.
-Views about this form of people trafficking need to be informed by research rather than romantic notions that these criminals are transporting desperate people to safety.
+Views about this form of people smuggling need to be informed by research rather than romantic notions that these criminals are transporting desperate people to safety.

 Some of those arriving on boats do have family in the UK.
 The Dublin Agreement is an EU law that determines which EU member state should hear an asylum application.
 This is usually country of entry into the EU, although it allows for cases to be transferred where asylum-seekers have close family connections in another EU state.
 In 2017, the UK received 461 asylum-seekers through the Dublin process, of whom 91 came from France.
 But the Dublin process is slow and bureaucratic, with high rates of refusal, a factor that prompts some desperate people to risk their lives in boats and as freight stowaways.
 Although Brexit will mean renegotiating the Dublin agreement, it is welcome that December’s immigration white paper supports the Dublin agreement and commits the UK to its principles.
 The Home Office has also posted an asylum liaison officer in northern France to speed up the transfer of asylum-seekers with close family in the UK.
 Refugee charities need to hold the UK Government to account on this promise.